google/codeworld/web/help/GuideUnit1.md

     You might have noticed that even though the type signature tells you the input is a number, it doesn't tell you what that number means!
-    Type signatures just tell you the *form* needed to use the function, not the meaning.
+    Type signatures just tell you the *types* of arguments needed to use the function, not the meaning.
 But, if you experiment, you may discover that the argument is the radius of the circle.